 In the 1970s it was found that the acetylcholine-containing neurons in the brain had degenerated in Alzheimer’s disease, which led to the cholinergic hypothesis that cognitive impairment was due to loss of acetylcholine.
 This led to the introduction of the cholinesterase inhibitors, as the first treatment of cognitive decline in the disease, and these drugs are still the main treatment in use today.
 However, the cholinesterase inhibitors only provide temporary benefits and do not slow down the disease process.

 The amyloid hypothesis proposes that formation and deposition of amyloid-beta as insoluble plaques outside the nerve cells is the main cause and primary driver of Alzheimer’s disease.
 Most of the drugs being developed and tested today are based upon this hypothesis but they have largely failed to alleviate the symptoms of the disease.
 In 2021, the US FDA controversially licensed an antibody to amyloid-beta for provisional use.
-However, the amyloid theory has been subjected to much criticism and its weakness is that it downplays the significance of tau phosphorylation in Alzheimer’s pathogenesis.
-Many scientists in the field consider that the main cause of nerve cell death is the formation of neurofibrillary tangles composed of phosphotau.
+However, the amyloid theory has been subjected to much criticism and its weakness is that, despite some drugs lowering amyloid, none have provduced any clinical benefit.
+Also, it downplays the significance of tau phosphorylation in Alzheimer’s pathogenesis.
+Many scientists in the field consider that the main cause of nerve cell death is the formation of neurofibrillary tangles composed of phosphotau which goes up when homocysteine is elevated.
+Whether phosphotau is the cause or consequence of the disease process is yet to be determined.

 Whatever the final pathway is, the good news is that there are many identified risk factors, which feed into the final path.
 Some of these risk factors may be modifiable, and could therefore form the basis of approaches which may help to prevent Alzheimer’s disease.
-Several genetic risk factors have been identified, of which the most important is the epsilon allele of the gene for apolipoprotein E; having one copy of this allele increases the risk of developing Alzheimer’s disease by 2-3 times.
+Several genetic risk factors have been identified, of which the most important is the epsilon allele of the gene for apolipoprotein E; 15% of people born with the ApoE4 genevariation could have an increased risk of 4%.
 Overall, the genetic risk factors do not determine that a person will develop the disease and are less important than the non-genetic risk factors.

 It can be concluded that the development of Alzheimer’s disease is due to multiple reasons, encompassing genetic, dietary and lifestyle factors.
+Less than 1% of Alzheimer’s is caused by genes.
 Thus, nutritional and lifestyle considerations are very relevant when considering not only the pathogenesis of Alzheimer’s disease, but also exploring preventative measures.
 A good example of the influence of a poor diet is a study from Stockholm, where elderly people were followed for 7 years and their cognitive test scores were found to be related to their dietary habits, with a faster decline in those who adopted a typical ‘Western diet’ (Figure 1).

 Figure 1.
 Relation of usual diet to rate of cognitive decline in elderly (Shakersain, 2016)